tfcbandgeek/essential-launcher/README.md

 - You use Android Studio >= 3.1.4
 - You must not enable [minify](http://developer.android.com/tools/help/proguard.html)
-- You use SDK Version >= 27.
+- You use SDK Version >= 28.
 - You specify minimum SDK Version as 21 (Android 5.0).
-- You specify maximum SDK Version as 27 (Android 8.1 Go).
+- You specify maximum SDK Version as 28 (Android 9 Pie).
 - You use Java >= 8.
 - The APK in Android Studio _APK Analyzer_ must be smaller than 50 KB